pmiddend/amarcord/docs/source/executables.md

 Generate an `openapi.json` file to use, for example, to generate Elm code for the frontend.
 See the [OpenAPI section](OpenAPI) section for more information.

-## `experiment_simulator`

-This sets up an example database and simulates an experiment going on, with runs, chemicals, and so on.
-Quite fun to start and observe, try it out!

 ## `daemon`

 Meta-executable for all daemons.